ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 <code-example header="src/app/app.module.ts (imports)" path="store/src/app/app.module.ts" region="imports">
 </code-example>

-5. Add the `StoreModule.forRoot` function in the `imports` array of your `AppModule` with an object containing the `count` and the `counterReducer` that manages the state of the counter.
-The `StoreModule.forRoot()` method registers the global providers needed to access the `Store` throughout your application.
+5. Add the `StoreModule.forRoot` function in the `imports` array of your `AppModule`.
+This method registers the global providers needed to access the `Store` throughout your application.
+Then add `StoreModule.forFeature` in the `imports` array and provide `counterFeature`.
+This will initialize the updating of the state of the counter.

 <code-example header="src/app/app.module.ts (StoreModule)" path="store/src/app/app.module.1.ts">
 </code-example>